serlesen/TerrariaClone/README.md

 * Move some methods to objects/aggregates
 * Use Logger instead of System.out.println
 * Use local variables for for-loops instead of instance variables
+* Avoid catching ArrayIndexOutOfBoundsException and optimize the arrays index

 [terraria]: https://terraria.org/